thiago-a-souza/MongoDB/README.md

 ### Element operators

+There are two element operators:

-*$exists* returns documents that contains (or not) a specific field, whereas *$type* selects documents that have a field with a given data type.
+- *$exists* returns documents that contains (or not) a specific field
+- *$type* selects documents that have a field with a given data type

 ```
 // laureates that don't have the field born